UsabilityEngineering/Open-Source-Security-Camera/evaluation/README.md

 After all of the tasks had been completed we conducted a simple Wrap-up where we asked general questions about the participants' experience using the prototype and if they had anything they would like to add.

+## Study Approach

+Our approach to the study was primarily a formative evaluation.
+Because not all of our participants had experience using a competitor home security system before, we thought it would be best to focus on what worked best in our current design and what didn’t.
+Our main concern was figuring out what didn’t work to our expectations.
+Because we had designed the prototype, navigating the UI came easy.
+We needed fresh eyes who had never seen it before to determine if our UI was actually as usable as we had hoped.
+In order to gain the most information possible we urged the participants to think aloud during the test to understand what they were thinking and what their decision process looked like.